Whisper AI self hosted complete installation guide

 ~/Scripts/whisper_continuous.sh 10 base

-Open the script:
+Open a new script:

 1